What about all of the various issues

 and an added element when there is one or only a few founders.

-it is those people who are present during the very first days,
+The people who were present during the very first days,

-during the "idea stage" that are able to create the originating vision.
+during the "idea stage" were able to create the originating vision.

 It is each newcomer's responsibility to decide

-if their interests and goals are aligned with the basic vision.
+if their interests and goals are aligned with the established vision.